 Orientation meeting with Intrepid Travel group

-The meeting wasn’t all that informative beyond what we already knew about the trip anyway from the guidance on their website, although the one unexpected thing that was brought up was our guide’s insistence that we had to have hiking shoes for the jungle trek we were due to do towards the end of the trip.
+The official start of our journey backpacking Vietnam south to north!
+Predictably the meeting wasn’t all that informative beyond what we already knew about the trip anyway from the guidance on their website, although the one unexpected thing that was brought up was our guide’s insistence that we had to have hiking shoes for the jungle trek we were due to do towards the end of the trip.
 The website had advised comfortable walking shoes to be brought for this but nothing more, so naturally everyone had just bought trainers.
 I was the worst for that as I had only bought my converse, having lugged my gym trainers all over South East Asia last time I went and not worn them once so assumed it would be pointless to bring them.
 More on this when I get to the hike… but rest assured hiking boots were not needed!

 We went out for a group meal that night as a chance to get to know one another.
 On our trip we had a German couple a similar age to us, two Australian sisters again a similar age, an Australian family with a girl in her twenties, then a Canadian couple who lived in New Zealand and a lady travelling solo from Australia.

 Everyone got a sharing set menu (although I got my own veggie dish – I had decided to be veggie for the trip following the food poisoning incident in Thailand.
 Plus it’s easier to say I am than explain my weird meat eating habits to people in this kind of context!).
 Turns out most people had been there for a few days already to acclimatise and get over their jet lag.
 Would definitely say that is a smart idea, although not one we had time for unfortunately.